 If you’re reading this blog, there’s a pretty good chance that at some point in your life you’ve allowed yourself to daydream about a life of perpetual travel with your family?
 No work, no mortgage, just trip after trip, returning home only to check-in with the real world and plan the next adventure.
 Alas, for the majority of us, it’ll remain just that; a daydream (reminder to self – must buy a lottery ticket this week).
-Even if the younger, freer, less-aware-of-interest-rates version of you managed an extended trip for six months or a year, there has probably come a point where you’ve put down some roots, found a proper job and started earning money again to pay for ‘grown-up’ things like mortgages and pensions.
-Throw the kids into the mix and suddenly the likelihood of upping sticks, tearing up roots and disappearing for long-term travels becomes even more complicated.
+Even if you have managed an extended trip for six months or a year, there has probably come a point where you’ve put down some roots, found a proper job and started earning money again to pay for ‘grown-up’ things like mortgages and pensions.
+Throw the kids into the mix and suddenly the likelihood of upping sticks, tearing up roots and disappearing for never-ending travels becomes even more complicated.
+One day we’ll become digital nomadic homeschoolers right? 😉

 The trick is to realign your expectations and work with what you’ve got.
 It’s common for workers in the UK to have twenty-five days of annual leave so with a little bit of juggling and compromising, it’s possible to turn those days into something substantial.
 And if you’re travelling before the kids start full-time education, you have the flexibility to travel during the school term when most travel and accommodation is cheaper.

-So here are Travelynn Family’s tips on maximising your annual leave.
-Pretty much all of our suggestions are straightforward but hopefully there is something here you haven’t thought of, even if you work in education and are limited to travel during the expensive school holidays.
+So here are TraveLynn Family’s tips on maximising your annual leave.
+Pretty much all of our suggestions are straightforward but hopefully there is something here you haven’t thought of, even if you work in education, have school-aged kids and are limited to travel during the expensive school holidays.

 Make use of Bank Holidays